AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

 * ``warpx.plot_coarsening_ratio`` (`int`)
     Reduce size of the field output by this ratio in each dimension.
     (This is done by averaging the field.)
+The ratio should be a integer power of 2 (e.g. 2, 4, 8, ...).

 * ``amr.plot_file`` (`string`)
     Root for output file names.
 Supports sub-directories.
 Default `plotfiles/plt`